romansp/romansp.github.io/docs/about/README.md

 *November 2019 &ndash; Currently*\
 **Senior Software Engineer** @ [Axure](https://axure.com)

-**Axure Cloud**\
+**Axure Cloud and Axure Cloud Desktop**\
 Available in cloud and on-premises hosted service for easily sharing projects with others.
+Standalone desktop application for Mac OS and Windows that provides seamless exporting for artboards and their assets from Sketch and Adobe XD applications.
 - Technologies: ASP.NET Core, NHibernate, Vue.js, TypeScript

-**Axure Cloud Desktop**\
-Standalone desktop application for Mac OS and Windows that provides seamless exporting for artboards and their assets from Sketch and Adobe XD.
-- Technologies: Electron, Vue.js, TypeScript

 ------